• Skip to primary navigation

 Maple Glaze

-• In a small saucepan over medium-heat, combine the pure maple syrup, brown sugar, and Dijon mustard.
+• In a small saucepan over medium-heat, combine ½ cup pure maple syrup, ½ cup light brown sugar, packed, and 1 Tablespoon Dijon mustard.
 Stir until combined.

 • Continue to stir over medium heat until the mixture begins to a bubble.
 Let simmer for 2-3 minutes